Alonzo51/MovieApp/readme.md

 <p>Laravel Version 5.8</p>

 # Installation
-* Configure .env.example to your environment settings.
+* Execute the provided .sql file under the 'scripts' folder.
+* Configure the provided .env file to point to your SQL host & configure the username & password.
+Do not change the database name.
 * Run composer install
-* Run the artisan DB migration
 * Populate DB with example data using the ExampleData seeder <code>php artisan db:seed --class=ExampleData</code>
+* Have your domain point to the application's /public directory.